-Mrs Hartley is our Early Help practitioner and our Mental Health Leads in school are Mrs Harrison, Mrs Hartley and Mr Townsend.
-All staff members across school are involved in providing nurture and mental Health support and can offer children a home wellbeing and mental health pack to work on.
-Children's' social and emotional development feature highly in our whole school PHSCE curriculum, where we use our '1 Decision' scheme to support children's' holistic development.
+Mrs. Hartley is our Early Help practitioner and our Mental Health Leads in school are Mrs. Harrison, Mrs. Hartley and Mr. Townsend.
+All staff members across school are involved in providing nurture and mental Health support and can offer children a home wellbeing and mental health pack to work on as part of the universal offer.
+Children's social and emotional development features highly in our whole school PHSCE curriculum, where we use our '1 Decision' scheme to support children's' holistic development.
 Nurture groups across school support children when needed and we have a 1:1 counsellor to support specific children.
-Jade Sievewright, our Compass mental health practitioner also supports children and we have Kirsty Taylor from Compass, who has attended our parent workshop on PHSCE, Mental Health and Social Media/Internet Safety, giving out leaflets and explaining support that can be offered to families.
-Compass, Mrs Harrison and Mrs Hartley are currently working together to develop some parent group sessions.
-Areas of support for pupils and families include self-esteem, social skills, bereavement, anger management, friendship difficulties and behaviour management.
+Jade Sievewright, our Compass Be mental health practitioner also supports children and we have Kirsty Taylor also, who has attended our parent workshop on PHSCE, Mental Health and Social Media/Internet Safety, offering support to families.
+Compass Be, Mrs. Harrison and Mrs. Hartley have worked together to develop some pupil and parent support sessions.
+Areas of support for pupils and families include internet/social media safety, self-esteem, social skills, bereavement, anger management, friendship difficulties and behavior management.
 In school, children are given the opportunity to discuss their feelings and are supported with strategies and advice that might help.
 Sometimes individual positive behavior plans are created for children who need them, in partnership with parents.
 The strategies and therapeutic language use contained within them can be used at home and school.
 These plans sometimes include strategies for supporting the child with de-escalation and recovery strategies.

 In EYFS there is a weekly 'Stay and Play' Nurture lunch time club, which is a small child led F1 and 2 club, where social skills, confidence and self-esteem can be developed through relaxed play and interaction.
-It is run by M.Hartley and C.Terrell, providing support in a safe and specially adapted environment for our children who have social, emotional and learning needs.
+It is run by M. Hartley and C. Terrell, providing support in a safe and specially adapted environment for our children who have social, emotional and learning needs.
 There is a strong focus within the group on social and life skills where children are supported in understanding their feelings and the feelings of others.
 In Key Stage 1, there is a Knitter Natter wellbeing club, run by S. Pitwell and the children are engaged in craft/hobby activities whilst having the space to chat and express themselves in a nurturing environment.
-The KS 2 group works upon social and interaction strategies.
+The KS1 and 2 groups work upon social and interaction strategies, regulation and nurture in the board game and baking sessions.